 Compare IL hospitals on heart attack, heart failure, pneumonia, surgical infection prevention, knee arthroscopy, cardiac surgery, safety measures, infection rates, some survival information, patient satisfaction, more.
 See volume and 2016 median charges (closest you’ll get to average cost) for selected types of inpatients (e.g. birth, c-section, appendectomy, COPD, gall bladder), and outpatients at ambulatory surgery centers (such as bunionectomy, hernia repair, colonoscopy, lens, lumpectomy, tonsillectomy).
 Prices may be found under the SERVICES tab.
 May get a full report for one hospital at a time, or one measure at a time for multiple hospitals side-by-side, with state averages.
 Hospital Report Card by IL Dept. of Public Health (IDPH) for all IL cities incl.
 Chicago area, Peoria, Rockford, Springfield, Champaign.
 Updated 2018, using 2016 data

-Learn about average price for IA hospital-based ambulatory outpatient surgery, before adding surgeon fee or other professional charges.
-2016-2017 prices.
+Compare average prices for ambulatory outpatient surgery at IA hospitals, before adding surgeon fee or other professional charges.
+2018 prices.
 Check one procedure at a time.
-Upper GI endoscopy $5,475; Colonoscopy averages up to $7,986; simple cataract about $7000; Tonsillectomy over age 11 $8183; one ear tube $6542; shoulder surgery %19k to $21,000; laparoscopic gall bladder removal averages $16k to $20,000 in hospital charges.
+Average charge billed last year for Upper GI endoscopy was between $6000 and $6900; Diagnostic Colonoscopy averaged $4,941 excluding physician fees; simple cataract $7442 to $8201; Tonsillectomy over age 11 $10,896; one ear tube $10,265; shoulder surgery $20k to $23,000; laparoscopic gall bladder removal averaged $17k in hospital charges; inguinal hernia repair (laparoscopic) averaged over $21,000.
 Individual hospitals shown if they have enough volume.
 From Iowa Hospital Association

 Find range of charges for Medicare patients at Louisiana hospitals, both inpatient and outpatient.
 Hospital-specific inpatient charges do not include childbirth or C-section, since it’s Medicare only.
 Find hip or knee surgery prices, gall bladder removal, psychiatric admission, rehab, heart problems, stent, stomach problems, stroke, GI hemorrhage, kidney failure, COPD, pneumonia, diabetes, bowel surgery, more; outpatient Medicare prices include ER visits, heart tests such as cardiac cath, EKG, heart imaging, valve repair; CAT scan or CT angiography, GI endoscopy, more.
 Quality scores and volumes (which cover all patients), are similar to those at HospitalCompare, but may be less current (2015).
 Louisiana Hospital Inform is sponsored by the Louisiana Hospital Association; Price ranges from 2015 (outpatient and inpatient)